near/docs/docs/validator/staking-overview.md

 1. Understand the economics of Proof of Stake from a Validator point of view: [Economics of a Validator](/docs/validator/economics)
 2. Look at the Validators on the [block explorer](https://explorer.near.org/nodes/validators), and gather information on their reliability, fees and their current stake.
 3. Beware of the software risks, a bug could make your funds unspendable or take your rewards to zero.
 Always verify what Validators offer to you, and check if they use the [core contracts](https://github.com/near/core-contracts), or their own smart contracts.
+4. If you are proficient with command-line interface, look at the [delegation page](delegation) for a list of low-level commands you can use to stake.
-4. Join the Validators community at [https://near.chat] to ask questions and get to meet them.
-And if you see something suspicious, contact NEAR moderators immediately
+5. Join the Validators community at [https://near.chat] to ask questions and get to meet them.
+And if you see something suspicious, contact NEAR moderators immediately.

 <blockquote class="info">
     <strong>did you know?</strong><br><br>